-This adorable paper plate Santa will look great hung as an decoration by the fireplace or in the kids’ bedroom.
+This adorable paper plate and yarn Santa craft will look great hung as an decoration by the fireplace or in the kids’ bedroom.

 - paper plate